mkalten/reacTIVision/README.txt

 client application.
 It implements the TUIO protocol, which has been specially designed for transmitting the state of tangible objects and multi-touch events from a tabletop surface.
-As an alternative to TUIO, the application is also capabable of sending MIDI messages.
+As an alternative to TUIO, the application is also capable of sending MIDI messages.

 The TUIO framework includes a set of example client projects for various programming languages, which serve as a base for